-In compliance with the CG Code, the Company established its remuneration committee ("Remuneration Committee") on 1st January, 2005 with a majority of the members thereof being Independent Non-executive Directors.
-The Remuneration Committee comprises an Independent Non-executive Director, Mr. Cheong Ying Chew, Henry (Chairman of the Remuneration Committee), the Chairman of the Board, Mr. Victor T K Li, and an Independent Non-executive Director, Mr. Colin Stevens Russel.

-The principal responsibilities of the Remuneration Committee include making recommendations to the Board on the Company's policy and structure for the remuneration of Directors and senior management, and reviewing the remuneration packages of all Executive Directors and senior management with reference to the corporate goals and objectives of the Board resolved from time to time.
+A majority of the members of the Company's Remuneration Committee are Independent Non-executive Directors.
+The Remuneration Committee is chaired by Mr. Cheong Ying Chew, Henry, an Independent Non-executive Director, with Mrs. Sng Sow-mei alias Poon Sow Mei, also an Independent Non-executive Directors, and the Chairman, Mr. Victor T K Li, as members.
+The principal responsibilities of the Remuneration Committee include making recommendations to the Board on the Company's policy and structure for the remuneration of Directors and the senior management, making recommendations on the remuneration packages of Independent Non-executive Directors and, with delegated responsibility, determining the remuneration packages of individual Executive Directors and senior management with reference to the corporate goals and objectives of the Board resolved from time to time.